Frequently Asked Questions | OAA

 It is the responsibility of the college student to seek out the office that provides accommodations for students with disabilities, unlike in high school where the school seeks out and identifies students with disabilities.
 The College student must provide documentation about their disability.
 The University will not evaluate the student's disability.

 Often in high school the school maintains contact with the student's parents/guardians to arrange accommodations and track the student's progress, but in college the offices are not allowed to disclose information to outside sources, including the student's guardians, without the student's consent.
 Therefore, it is vital that the student has the ability to communicate what accommodations they need and discuss what does or does not work.

 For additional information about transitioning to a higher education institution, we have provided a copy of a pamphlet from the U.S. Department of Education entitled Preparing for Postsecondary Education.

 What other useful resources are available at Pacific University?

-In addition to LSS, other helpful resources around the Pacific University campus include the Tutoring and Learning Center, the Center for Educational Technology, the Center for Languages & International Collaboration, the Career Development Center, the Student Counseling Center, the Health Center , and each student's individual academic faculty advisor.
+In addition to the OAA, other helpful resources around the Pacific University campus include the Tutoring and Learning Center, the Center for Educational Technology, the Center for Languages & International Collaboration, the Career Development Center, the Student Counseling Center, the Health Center , and each student's individual academic faculty advisor.